Skip to main content

 [1]Callout FileName

-・Jaspar: A JASPAR-compliant callout DLL is used automatically, so you cannot choose a DLL or view/edit custom parameters.
+• Jaspar: A Jaspar-compatible fixed callout DLL is used automatically.
+You cannot select a DLL or edit custom parameters.

-・Custom: You can select the DLL file (external integration program).
-The file path chosen in the dialog is displayed.
+• Custom: You can select a callout DLL file (external extension program).
+The selected DLL path is shown.

 Read button button

-Enabled only when Profile is set to Custom.
-Opens a file dialog to select the callout DLL to use.
+Enabled when Profile: Custom is selected.
+Opens file dialog to select a callout DLL file.

 Custom Param button button

-Enabled only when Profile is Custom.
-Opens the Callout Custom Param Setting dialog, where you can view and edit callout custom parameters.
+Enabled when Profile: Custom is selected.
+Opens Callout Custom Param Setting dialog to view/change callout custom parameters.

 tip